ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/camera-traps/targeted-protocol/targeted-mapping.md

 # Camera Traps - Targeted protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Targeted protocol](https://linked.data.gov.au/def/nrm/cb497bbc-75dc-450d-b020-5bc3c54d5586) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Targeted protocol](https://linked.data.gov.au/def/nrm/cb497bbc-75dc-450d-b020-5bc3c54d5586) protocol in [Camera traps](https://linked.data.gov.au/def/nrm/f0123418-c565-45a6-be01-c5c332c727e5) module.

 ## Conceptual modelling

+The Camera traps - Targeted protocol records data about the site for the following feature types:

+- site
+- habitat

+These observations are recorded for each site during a site visit.

 The Targeted protocol includes the procedures and guidelines for the deployment, recovery and redeployment of camera traps at features of interest within the project area, including identifying features of interest, micrositing the exact camera trap point locations to optimize fauna detections, installing bait stations, and recording all associated data (e.g. camera trap make, model and settings, camera trap placement and orientation, focal point, target species if applicable, bait station details, deployment period) in a standardized manner directly into the App.